kamalgirdher/jenkins-tutorials/Tutorial_10/README.md

 ## Create container , Network settings

 As we use docker run, it launches a container "hello" from the image "kamal".
-And the -p 80:80 will do the mapping of prt 80 of VM with port 80 of docker container which also gets the same host IP.
+And the -p 80:80 will do the mapping of port 80 of VM with port 80 of docker container which also gets the same host IP.

 <p align="center">
     <img src="/images/machineVmDocker.png" width="40%" height="40%">